 Here’s where to buy costumes and materials to make them yourself in the East Bay.

 Second-hand clothing stores.
-In October, Goodwill, Salvation Army, and other thrift stores often sell used, but originally store-bought kids' costumes. but they also have the makings for tons of homemade costumes.
-An old prom dress can become a princess or fairy.
-If you have low-level sewing skills, it's easier to start with a manufactured garment and leverage the existing hems or zipper closures.
+In October, Goodwill, Salvation Army, and other thrift stores often sell used, but originally store-bought kids’ costumes. but they also have the makings for tons of homemade costumes.
+An old prom dress can become a princess or fairy, for example.
+If you have low-level sewing skills, it’s easier to start with a manufactured garment and leverage the existing hems or zipper closures.

 Kids used clothing stores start putting their costumes out during the first week of October.
 I stopped by Grove Street Kids and they are already ready for you.
 Check out the following used clothing stores for baby, toddler, and preschooler sizes.